Best Mesh WiFi System for Small Business (Complete Guide 2026)

 - Coverage: Genuinely unlimited — add APs as you need them

-- Management: UniFi OS, runs on the Dream Router/Machine
+- Management: UniFi OS, runs locally on the Dream Router/Machine

 - Advanced Features: VLANs, client isolation, bandwidth limits, fast roaming, RF scanning, traffic analytics